 Frying

-- Over med-high heat, melt 1 tablespoon of butter in a large saucepan, place the burger buns face down, and toast until golden.
+• Over med-high heat, melt 1 tbsp of butter in a large saucepan, place the burger buns face down, and toast until golden.

 Leave a Reply